Procession Fire Spectacle

 Chienbäse preparations 2023

-The Chienbäse parade on the evening of Carnival Sunday is certainly unique and an undisputed highlight of our region.
-Pipers and tambourines play their piccolo and tambourine marches and lead a long procession through the centre of Liestal.
-They are followed by Chienbäse bearers and the ‘Füürwägeler’.
-The flames of the fire wagons flicker up to the gables of the closely built old town houses.
-Around 300 Chienbäse and around 20 fire wagons radiate an enormous amount of heat, which heats up the many thousands of local and foreign visitors.
+The Chienbäse procession, held on the evening of Carnival Sunday, is a truly unique and undisputed highlight of the region.
+Piccolo players and drummers lead the long procession through Liestal’s town centre with their distinctive marches.
+They are followed by Chienbäse carriers and the "Füürwäägeler".
+The flames of the fire carts flicker up to the gables of the closely built old town houses.
+Around 300 Chienbäse brooms and nearly 20 fire carts radiate an incredible heat that warms the thousands of local and visiting spectators alike.

-It takes place on the Sunday after Ash Wednesday, the evening before the morning prank, in Liestal.
+It takes place in Liestal on the Sunday after Ash Wednesday, in the evening before the Morgenstraich.

 2026: Sunday, 22 February